The Widget Directories

 If you install a Widget via the Dashboard Widgets Widget or via a download from a web browser and perform an installation, the Widget will be placed in your Users Library folder under your Home Folder.

-For example, I installed the "MacWorld Expo 2007 Widget" so it was placed in the my Home Folder and will not be accessible by any other user or their Dashboard.
-For example, my downloaded Widgets will be installed at: (note that the ~ indicates you Home folder):
+For example, I installed the "iStat pro" widget so it was placed under my Home Folder and will not be accessible by any other user or their Dashboard.
+For example, my downloaded Widgets will be installed at: (note that the ~ indicates your Home folder):

 ~/Users/switchtoamac/Library/Widgets